 Touko leaped to her feet, then turned around.
 Rin was standing there.

 “You have the worst luck there is,” Rin said.
 Her eyes barely passed over the dog.
 Most of her ire and attention was fixed on Touko.
 “Because of you, a good man died.
-Because of you, your mother and I were never able to move onto better places.
+Because of you, your mother and I were never able to move to better places.
 The burden of caring for your grandmother will fall entirely on me when you go.”
 She shook her head.
-“Really, girl, you--”
+“Really, girl, you—”

 Touko stared up at her.
 There was nothing she could say or do.
 This village was an insignificant speck on the map.
-Touko’s world had always been a small one--so small that she had no choice but to tolerate the cruel words of Rin, who was her cousin.
+Touko’s world had always been a small one—so small that she had no choice but to tolerate the cruel words of Rin, who was her cousin.

 Doing nothing annoyed Touko, of course.
 But her options for what to do would have worse outcomes for her if she tried them.